intel/BigDL-Recommender-System-Toolkit/DEVCATLOG.md

 ## Introduction

 Building an end-to-end recommender system that meets production demands from scratch could be rather challenging.
 Intel® Recsys Toolkit, i.e. BigDL Friesian, can greatly help relieve the efforts of building distributed offline training and online serving pipelines.
+The recommendation solutions built with the toolkit are optimized on Intel® Xeon® processors, and could be directly deployed on existing large clusters to handle production big data.

 Learn to Use Intel® Recsys Toolkit, also known as BigDL Friesian, to easily build large-scale distributed training and online serving pipelines for modern recommender systems.
 This page demonstrates how to use this toolkit to build a recommendation solution for the Wide & Deep Learning workflow.